aduvermy/MetaG_MetaT_investigations/README.md

 #### Zoom on Chlorobiaceae family

 The firsts observations of results, highlight the presence of the Chlorobiaceae family.
-The figure below allows the appreciation of the diversity in Chlorobiaceae annotations in the 3 databases.
+The tree below allows the appreciation of the diversity in Chlorobiaceae annotations in the 3 databases.
+On right, you can observe the taxonomic assignation results of each pipeline.

-On right, the green bars represent the top hit obtained with each pipeline on the Chlorobiaceae family.
+Notice that, the green bars represent the top hit obtained with each pipeline on the Chlorobiaceae family.

 <img src="./issues/chlorobi_family.svg">